edgardcham/ts-http-server/README.md

 ## 🎓 Learning Exercises

-1. **Connect the database**: Create a database client and connect to PostgreSQL
+1. ✅ **Connect the database**: Create a database client and connect to PostgreSQL
-2. **Implement user registration**: Create a `POST /api/users` endpoint using the users table
+2. ✅ **Implement user registration**: Create a `POST /api/users` endpoint using the users table
-3. **Add chirps table**: Design and implement a chirps table with user relationships
+3. ✅ **Add chirps table**: Design and implement a chirps table with user relationships
-4. **Persist chirps**: Update the validate endpoint to save chirps to the database
+4. ✅ **Persist chirps**: Update the validate endpoint to save chirps to the database
+5. ✅ **Add automatic migrations**: Set up migrations to run on server startup
-5. **Add authentication**: Implement JWT-based authentication for users
+6. **Add authentication**: Implement JWT-based authentication for users
-6. **Create API for chirps**: Build full CRUD operations for chirps
+7. **Create full CRUD API**: Add GET endpoints for users and chirps
-7. **Add more configuration**: Extend environment variables for JWT secrets, ports, etc.
+8. **Add pagination**: Implement pagination for chirps list
+9. **Add filtering**: Filter chirps by user or date range

 ## 🚀 Next Steps

-With the database foundation in place, here's the development roadmap:
+With the core functionality complete, here's the development roadmap:

 ### Immediate Tasks

 - ✅ Set up environment variables for database credentials
-- Create database connection singleton
+- ✅ Create database connection and queries
-- Integrate database operations into existing endpoints
+- ✅ Integrate database operations into API endpoints
-- Add chirps table to schema
+- ✅ Add chirps table with user relationships
+- ✅ Implement automatic migrations

 ### Future Enhancements

+- **Authentication & Authorization**: JWT-based user authentication
+- **GET Endpoints**: Retrieve users and chirps with pagination
 - **Real-time updates**: WebSocket integration for live chirps
 - **File uploads**: Profile pictures and media attachments
 - **Social features**: Following, likes, and retweets